 How a Tankless Water Heater Works

 Tankless water heaters work very differently from tanked water heaters and therefore have different parts.
 Instead of holding hot water in a large tank, the water heater only kicks on when there is a demand for hot water, like when a shower or tap is turned on.
-So, instead of having to be on all day to keep the water in the tank hot, the tankless water heater is off until it is needed.
+So, instead of heating the water all day and night, the tankless water heater is off until it is needed.

 Inside the tankless system, a burner ignites when the system signals a need for hot water.
 The cold water passes over an aluminum heat exchanger and heats the water directly.
 When the hot water is shut off, the system goes into standby mode.
 A tankless water heater also has a vent that exhausts any gases outside the home.

-Here are some gifs to show how a traditional, tank water heater works as well as how a tankless water heater works.
+Here are some gifs to illustrate how a tanked water heater and a tankless water heater work.